yatiml/yatiml/docs/development.rst

   tox -e docs

-It may give some warnings about missing references; they should disappear if you run the command a second time.
-Next, point your web browser to ``docs/_build/html/index.html`` and verify that the documentation built correctly.
+Next, point your web browser to ``docs/_build/index.html`` and verify that the documentation built correctly.
 In particular, the new version number should be in the browser's title bar as well as in the blue box on the top left of the page.

 Run tests
 .........